OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 ### 3. Render the File Browser

-Once the required dependencies have been added to your project, you are ready to render the `GraphFileBrowser` component.
+Once the required dependencies have been added to your React project, you are ready to render the `GraphFileBrowser` component.
 To successfully fetch and display files, the component expects a valid `access_token` be returned via the required `getAuthenticationToken` prop.
 Below is an example implementation:

 ```jsx
 class App extends React.Component {